sccn/sccn.github.io/tutorials/02_Quickstart/quickstart.md

 Quickstart guide
 ================

-This page let you import and vizualise an EEG dataset.
-It is a way to quickly get started.
+This page lets you import and visualizes an EEG dataset.
+It is a way  to get started quickly.

 Load the sample EEGLAB dataset
 ---------------------------